jayakasadev/Behavioral-Cloning/writeup.md

 **The vehicle is able to drive autonomously around the track without leaving the road or having to recover.**

+# Click the link before to see how the car performs:
 [![Completed Run](https://github.com/jayakasadev/Behavioral-Cloning/blob/master/thumb.jpg)](https://www.youtube.com/watch?v=pI2P4pk9mdk)

 Out of curiousity, I ran the model for another 10 epochs and got a final validation-loss of **0.0269**, and saved the model in **model2.h5**.